• Skip to primary navigation

 The process is very easy!

 First, you can make or buy yogurt.
-If making at home, check out my recipe for Homemade Dahi.
+If you are making at home, check out my recipe for Homemade Dahi.

-For this recipe, I used store bought Greek yogurt.
-I prefer using this for Shrikhand, as it is quicker to put together.
+For this recipe, I used store-bought Greek yogurt.
+I prefer using this for Shrikhand, as it is quicker to assemble.

-To start off, strain the yogurt using a cheese cloth.
-If you use greek yogurt, you can just stain for 3-4 hours or even skip this step completely.
-I have tried both ways with Greek yogurt, and it works great even if you don't strain it - so easy!
+To start, strain the yogurt using a cheesecloth.
+If you use greek yogurt, you can strain for 3-4 hours or skip this step completely.
+I have tried both ways with Greek yogurt, and it works great even if you don’t strain it – so easy!

-If using regular dahi (plain yogurt), the longer you strain it the better.
-I would suggest at least straining overnight, but about 24 hours would be best.
-Make sure to keep it in the refrigerator when straining for longer, to stop the yogurt from spoiling.
+If using regular dahi (plain yogurt), the longer you strain it, the better.
+I suggest at least straining overnight, but about 24 hours would be best.
+Make sure to keep it in the refrigerator when straining for longer to stop the yogurt from spoiling.

 Even though the straining part takes time, it does not take much time after that to put it together!